 When we add an improved environment to this activity, by getting outside, our creativity can improve all the more.
-Being open to external influences and new experiences enables us to generate new connections and solutions.
+Being open to external influences and new experiences enable us to generate new connections and solutions.

 Sitting still by definition means you are not going anywhere.
-Walking, by contrast has direction, momentum and purpose.
+Walking, by contrast, has direction, momentum and purpose.
 If you hit a blockage in your thinking get on the move to enable your problem solving.

 Therefore it is no surprise that writers, poets, entrepreneurs and great thinkers down the ages have often taken long walks to spark their imagination and inventiveness.